yangjenhao/WSL2-Mac-Utilize-CUDA/README.md

-# WSL2-Mac-Utilize-CUDA
-Guide for setting up WSL2 on Windows and utilizing CUDA with a Mac.
-Installing WSL2 on Windows and Using Mac to Utilize CUDA

 ## Why Do This?
 The author uses a Mac but wants to use an Nvidia GPU installed on a Windows machine as computational power for models.
 Additionally, the author prefers to operate in a Linux system due to its simple interface and abundant commands.